-In addition, the longer you take, the less the likelihood of locating the witnesses.
+In addition, the longer you take, the less likely it is that you’ll locate the witnesses.
 Lastly, a delay in filing a claim emboldens the at-fault party’s insurance company to oppose your request.

 File Your Injury Claim With The Weinstein Firm

 At The Weinstein Firm, we aren’t strangers to handling delayed claims.
-We will let you know what Statute of Limitations applies to your case.
-Our experience and expertise will cover for lost time and help put the missing pieces together.
+We will let you know what the Statute of Limitations applies to your case.
+Our experience and expertise will help put the missing pieces together.

 You will get a free consultation with an experienced Atlanta injury lawyer when you contact us.
 Afterward, we will begin the process of filing your injury claim.
 We are eager to hear your story, discuss your options, and recover your compensation.